Nicole Galloway

 Nicole Marie Galloway (née Rogge; born June 13, 1982) is an American politician and accountant who served as the state auditor of Missouri from 2015 to 2023.
 A member of the Democratic Party, she was the party's nominee for Governor of Missouri in the 2020 election, losing to incumbent Republican Mike Parson.
 As of 2025, Galloway is the most recent Democrat to have won or held statewide office in Missouri.

 Galloway was appointed to the office of State Auditor by Governor Jay Nixon on April 14, 2015, following the death of Tom Schweich in February 2015.
 She was elected to a full term in the 2018 election.
 In 2018, following the electoral defeat of U.S. Senator Claire McCaskill to Josh Hawley, Galloway became both the only female state officeholder and the only Democratic statewide elected official in Missouri.

-On June 4, 2021, Galloway announced that she would not run for reelection as State Auditor in the 2022 election.
+Galloway's term as state auditor ended in January 2023, after she did not seek reelection in 2022.